-I have spent the last four years traveling and volunteering with cheesemakers and pastoralists in many countries, documenting their practices.
+I have spent the last five years traveling and volunteering with cheesemakers and pastoralists in many countries, documenting their practices.
 My approach to the craft has been shaped by these experiences, and I will now share the insights I have gained.

 The school is mobile, workshops will be held in communities where I can find hosts to organize the events.
 The preferred set-up is to hold them on a farm where milk is produced, with the option for students to rent a room or camp onsite.
+I also have published articles, which can be found here

 What is Natural Cheesemaking?